lawarner/aft/README.md

 database, transport, etc.  AFT includes a plug-in architecture to apply testing to specific environments.
 An emulator can be plugged in for most components.

-The primary intended usage of AF is for system testing.
+The primary intended usage of AFT is for system testing.
 It is most convienent when inserted into a system of interconnected components (processes) and emulates one or more of these components.
 It is used for testing running components and sub-systems.

 AFT is not intented as a unit test framework (for C++).
 There are many good C++ unit test frameworks such as googletest, cppunit and cxxunit.
-This project uses googletest for the various AFT C++ class libraries.
+This project uses googletest for unit testing the various AFT C++ class libraries.

 ## Building